 One Love Flows

 This is Dhyana Yoga Arts' ongoing community project supporting our scholarship program and supporting non-profits, locally, nationally and worldwide through benefit classes and volunteer programs.
-50% of proceeds from Community Classes and donation outreach classes go toward a different non-profit every few months.
+50% of proceeds from Community Classes and donation outreach classes go toward a different non-profit every few months (starting June 2019 this will go toward our Scholarship Program).
 Our intention is to cultivate a flow of universal love and respect and to inspire awareness, change, and compassion on and off the mat.
 Check at the studio for info on this month's Seva Inspiration!

 "You will learn a lot about yourself if you stretch in the direction of goodness, of bigness, of kindness, of forgiveness, of emotional bravery.
 Be a warrior for love." ~ Cheryl Strayed

 June through August supports our scholarship program, which allows us to offer donation classes and discounted tuition for our teacher training programs and classes.